- Benefits & Features

 HOW TO APPLY

-To apply to the program kindly send in the following materials to our program partner, Eruditus, at EPM_columbia@eruditus.com before the application deadlines:
+To apply to the program kindly send in the following materials to our program partner, Eruditus, at EPM_columbia@eruditus.com.

-- The completed EPM application form
+- The completed program application form

 - The application fee

-- A recent resume or a link to your updated Linkedin profile
+- A recent resume or a link to your updated LinkedIn profile

 Please note that admissions to the program are on a rolling basis.
 We strongly recommend interested participants apply early.